Kriegsspiel: Kriegsspiel in the present day

 Kriegsspiel has undergone a minor revival in the English-speaking world thanks to translations of the original rulebooks by a British wargaming enthusiast named Bill Leeson.
 At least three major, non-military, enthusiast groups play Kriegsspiel around the world.
 The game is also played for fun by other small groups and individuals, but because of the effort involved, such events are uncommon.
 The senior of the three major groups is The Kriegsspiel Society located in the town of Little Gaddesden, UK.
 The group plays face-to-face games several times per year.
-They also have a website, the Kriegsspiel News Forum which is rich in resources.

 The second group is the Southern California Kriegsspiel Society, based in Los Angeles.
 They meet at the Strategicon conventions in Los Angeles for face-to-face games.
-The third group is the International Kriegsspiel Society, established in 2021 by Marshall Neal as an outgrowth of the Southern California Kriegsspiel Society.
+The third group is the International Kriegsspiel Society (IKS), established in 2021 by Marshall Neal as an outgrowth of the Southern California Kriegsspiel Society.
 The group uses Discord and Tabletop Simulator to coordinate and play games.
-As of 2022, the group has over 750 members, and hosts multiple games on a weekly basis.
+As of 2025, the group has over 3,300 members, and hosts multiple games on a daily basis.

 The International Kriegsspiel Society has modified the original rules of Kriegsspiel to allow for shorter games that can be played with larger numbers of players.
 Because Kriegsspiel requires a lot of effort from players and adjudication from umpires, the game is almost unplayable in its original form unless a large number of trained umpires or a small number of players participate.
 Small games with a single umpire and a few players are possible, but larger games can run slowly as the workload for umpires increases.

 Therefore, the original rules are modified to preserve the critical components of Kriegsspiel, specifically, the games are umpired, double-blind, use simultaneous movement, emphasize fog of war, and feature delayed communications and execution of orders.
 The aim is to preserve realism while streamlining minutiae that can slow the game without adding value to the experience.
 The society also hosts games that play by post, meaning players submit orders online by message (email or Discord chat) and the turns are processed by an umpire on a regular basis.

-In August 2021, the International Kriegsspiel Society ran what is likely the largest online, civilian Kriegsspiel in history, with 48 participants.
+In August 2021, the International Kriegsspiel Society ran what is likely the largest online, civilian Kriegsspiel up until then, with 48 participants.
 Six master umpires worked with 12 assistants to manage the game.
+The battle was inspired by the Battle of Gettysburg.

+On July 15, 2023, the IKS ran an even larger game online.
+With 96 participants, of which 22 were umpires, "Grand Waterloo", based on the Battle of Waterloo, was the largest civilian online Kriegsspiel ever run. as another "Grand Battle", the IKS is preparing "Grand Leipzig 1813" for October 28, 2023.